Personal Or Online Interview: Choose Wisely

 • It's more effective than phone screening

-You’ve probably had to pass phone screening at least once in your life and know how it’s like (if you want to learn how to master phone interviewing, click here : https://resumeperk.com/blog/profitable-tips-how-to-win-phone-interview).
+You've probably had to pass phone screening at least once in your life and know what it's like (if you want to learn how to master phone interviewing, click here: https://resumeperk.com/blog/profitable-tips-how-to-win-phone-interview).
 In comparison with phone interviewing, an interview with videos has a number of advantages.
 First of all, it allows you to use body language and gestures for clearer communication with the interviewer.
-Moreover, if the job requires good physical appearance, Skype allows doing it as well.
+Moreover, if the job requires a good physical appearance, Skype allows doing it as well.
+Video calls have the advantage of face-to-face interviews by allowing eye contact and reading facial expressions.

 • It saves the employer's money